riosr8/dip-interpolation/README.md

 If you do not like the structure, you are welcome to change the over all code, under two stipulations:

-1. the first part has to run using command
+1. the code has to run using command

  - ./dip_hw1_resize.py -i image-name -fx scalex -fy scaley -m method
  - or